operator-framework/operator-sdk/doc/user/metrics/service-monitor.md

         ...

-        // Populate bellow with Service(s) for which you want to create `ServiceMonitor` for. services := []*v1.Service{}
+        // Populate below with the Service(s) for which you want to create ServiceMonitors. services := []*v1.Service{}

         // Create one `ServiceMonitor` per application per namespace.